top of page

 Concept Breakdown and Form Decisions

-We made a quick flow, mapping our idea of the final concept.
-To get a better idea of form we built a crativity vs feasibility chart to make a decision of designing a bracelet form.
+We made a quick flow, mapping our final concept.
+To get a better idea of the form we built a creativity vs feasibility chart to make a decision of designing a bracelet.

 Story Boarding

-We drew out a user story and my teammate made a fair sketch of the storyboard.
+We drew out a user story and we made a fair sketch of the storyboard.
 It helped us plan the experience users would have with the wearable and mobile app.

 Physical Product

-We started out sketching detailed ideas for the bracele.
-We then made some mid-fidelity prototypes to get an idea of form.
-The working prototype communicated functionality.
+We started out sketching detailed ideas for the bracelet.
+We then made some mid-fidelity prototypes to get an idea of form .
+The working prototype communicated the functionality.

 Digital Product